innobi/pantab/doc/source/index.rst

 How do I get it?
 ----------------

 ``pantab`` requires Python 3.6+ and can run on any Python-supported OS.
-You additionally will need to `install the Hyper API <https://help.tableau.com/current/api/hyper_api/en-us/docs/hyper_api_installing.html>`_ per Tableau's documentation.

-With those pre-requisites installed, installation is as easy as:
+Installation is as easy as:

 .. code-block:: bash

-   pip install pantab
+   python -m pip install pantab